-Frederick Stanley Mockford, a senior radio officer in London, was put in charge of finding an appropriate code word.
+Frederick Stanley Mockford, a senior radio officer in London, was put in charge of finding a good distress signal.
 He reasoned that because so much of the air traffic flew between Croydon and Le Bourget Airport in Paris, it might make sense to use a derivative of a French word.

 He came up with "mayday," the French pronunciation of "m'aider" ("help me"), which itself is a distilled version of "venez m'aider," or "come help me."
-The U.S. formally adopted "mayday" as a distress signal in 1927.
+The U.S. formally adopted "mayday" as an official radiotelegraph distress signal in 1927.

 Due to radio interference and loud ambient noise, pilots are told to repeat the word three times: "Mayday, mayday, mayday."
-The repetition also serves to distinguish the transmission from others that simply refer to the mayday call.
+The repetition also serves to help radio operators distinguish the transmission from others that simply refer to the mayday call.